 Shorted or Open kicker magnet coils

-Screens

-Operator Screen.
+Epics - Operator Screen.

 The operator screen shows the status of the kicker system and the current in each of the four coils.
 There is also a heartbeat signal for IOC IN2, the host IOC for the kicker software.
 Figure 2a. shows the normal operation, figure 2b. shows the status when the kick is active.